 When inspecting the plug, always clean the gasket surface and use a new gasket.
 Wipe off any dirt from the threads and screw in the spark plug to the correct torque.

 - 1 Stop the engine.

 - (2) Remove the top cowl.

 - 3 Remove the spark plug caps.

 - 4 Remove the spark plugs by turning it counter-clockwise, using a 5/8" socket wrench and handle.

-- 5 Attach spark plug and tighten to specified torque.

 Use spark plug NGK DCPR-6E.